Augusta Fells Savage became the first African American woman to open her own art gallery in America.

 Growing up in Florida in the 1890s, young Augusta loved playing with clay, sculpting it into little figures of animals and people.
-Her father disapproved, thinking she was wasting her time.
+Her father, a stern preacher, felt she was wasting time on idle nonsense.
 However, as she grew, Savage's sculpting talent grew too, until she had to make a choice: pursuing her dream would mean leaving behind everything she knew.
 She dared to take the step of moving to New York City, and got accepted to an art school.
 Surrounded by other artists of the Harlem Renaissance, she became an artist and an instructor, passing on her love of art to others.
 This lovely biography draws on the spare facts about Savage's life and childhood to create a warm portrait of a woman who never gave up on her dream.

 Few things are known for certain about Edmonia Lewis, whose sculptures of historical figures captivated the world.
 The daughter of an Ojibwe woman and an African-Haitian man, Lewis had the had the rare opportunity to study at Oberlin, but was forced to leave after being accused of poisoning and theft.
 She eventually moved to Italy, where her career finally took off.
 In this novel in verse, author Jeannine Atkins creates a fictionalized story of Lewis' life that fills in the spaces between events of historical record, imagining the emotional life of an artist whose determination to create beauty required her to force her way through many obstacles.